-The MIT Libraries may accommodate requests for both non-commercial and commercial filming or photography provided the photography does not interfere with library operations or users’ rights to privacy.
+The MIT Libraries may accommodate requests for both non-commercial and commercial filming or photography.
+These shoots must not interfere with library operations or users’ privacy.
 This privilege is at the discretion of each library’s Access Services Manager.
-This policy outlines the rules that must be complied with for both purposes.
+This policy outlines the rules for both purposes.

 Non-commercial photography by students, visitors and the general public:

-- Photography intended for a class, to record a visit, or to make use of a library setting as a backdrop is generally permitted, provided that such activity avoids capturing identifiable likenesses of individuals without their permission.
+- Photography intended for a class, to record a visit, or to use a library as a backdrop is generally permitted.
+Avoid capturing identifiable likenesses of individuals without their permission.

-- Individuals who take photographs or film are obligated to honor requests from library users to not be included in photos or film.
+- You must honor requests from library users to not appear in photos or film.

-- All photography is at the discretion of the Access Services Manager of the MIT library or archive in which the photos are being taken.
-If the photography is part of a student project, or requires a significant amount of time, contact the library’s Access Services Manager or archive head prior to the photography taking place.
+- If the photography is part of a student project, or requires more than 30 minutes, contact the library’s Access Services Manager prior to taking photos.

-- In all instances, the MIT Libraries reserve the right to cease photography if it results in the disruption of the library environment.
+- In all instances, the MIT Libraries reserve the right to stop photography if it disrupts the library environment.

-- Photos of minors are prohibited without the permission of their parent or guardian.
+- Do not take photos of minors (under 18 years) without the permission of their parent or guardian.

 - The MIT Libraries accepts no liability for the use of photos or film resulting from this activity.

-Commercial or news-related photography by news media or for MIT communications:
+Commercial or news-related filming and photography by news media or for MIT communications:

-- The written consent of students, staff, or other individuals whose likenesses will be used in publications or promotional materials (brochures, web sites, etc.) is required.
-Media release forms (pdf) should be completed prior to the photo session.
+- You must obtain written consent of students, staff, or other individuals whose likenesses will be used in publications or promotional materials (brochures, websites, etc.).
+Obtain media release forms (pdf) before taking photos or filming.